The Upper Tribunal uses Arnold v Britton in service charge interpretation

 The Appellant, FirstPort, appealed on the basis that the FTT had not considered that, when the lease was entered into, the Faulkner site did not form part of the Laing title and neither the Faulkner site nor its title number was expressly referred to.
 The basis of FirstPort’s argument considered interpretation of the parties’ intentions at the time and the lack of any agreement between them to jointly manage the estate.

 The Upper Tribunal allowed the appeal, citing in particular Arnold v Britton’s seven-part test in lease interpretation.
-[Note: I suggest here we hyperlink to the Arnold v Britton case report]

 The undefined terms in the lease related to freehold transactions rather than leasehold transactions, and reference to ‘Transferor’ was erroneous, interpreting this as ‘Lessor’ (Laing).
 The ‘Development’ did not encompass the Faulkners’ part of the site and the service charge calculation formula was judged to relate only to the Laing portion of the site, save where any costs were associated only with the Faulkners’ site.